-Whichever hand is 9 or closest to 9 is the winner.
-A two-card hand of 9 and a two-card hand of 8 are considered naturals and do not take any hits.
-The 9 beats the 8.
+Whichever hand is nine or closest to nine is the winner.
+A two-card hand of nine and a two-card hand of eight are considered naturals and do not take any hits.
+The nine beats the eight.

-A winning Player hand is paid off at 1 to 1; bet $100, you win $100.
-A winning Bank bet pays $95 for $100 because a 5-percent commission is collected on that $100.
-The Tie hand is paid at 8 to 1.
+A winning Player hand is paid off at one to one; bet $100, you win $100.
+A winning Bank bet pays $95 for $100 because a five percent commission is collected on that $100.
+The Tie hand is paid at eight to one.
 If you bet on either Bank or Player and the Tie wins, it is a push.

 Since I ignore the Tie bet, the house edge on the Bank bet is 1.17 percent (a loss of $1.17 per $100 wagered) and the edge on the Player bet is 1.36 percent (a loss of $1.36 per $100 wagered).

-Because players do not touch or deal the cards, mini-baccarat is based on how fast a casino dealer can deal — and that is extremely fast.
+Because players do not touch the cards or deal the cards, mini-baccarat is based on how fast a casino dealer can deal.
+And that is extremely fast.
 The number of hands in Mini Bac can often range from 120 to almost 200!
 You’ll never find anything close to that number of decisions in Big Bac.
 Based on my scouting, I’d say a player faces about 40 decisions in baccarat.

 Many casinos have eliminated the Big Bac tables or reduced their action to weekends.
-By doing so, they save on dealers’ salaries and make more money, as they can have several tables going around the clock.
+By doing so, they save on dealers’ salaries, and make more money too as they can have several tables going around the clock.
 So most players will discover that the lower, mid-sized tables will be open for business composed of one dealer dealing like lightning.
-Keep in mind that with smaller minimums, more players will venture to the Mini Bac tables.
+Keep in mind with smaller minimums more players will venture to the Mini Bac tables.

 Bet Number of decisions Expectation per hour Expectation per 4 hours